Murder of Rania Alayed: Crime and burial

 On 7 June 2013, at the instigation of her estranged husband, Alayed went to her brother-in-law's home in Salford.
 According to Al-Khatib, she was to leave their children with him for the weekend and discuss plans for childcare.

 Before Alayed's arrival, Al-Khatib's brother Muhanned had sent his partner and children away from the property and around 45 minutes after Alayed arrived was seen leaving the property himself, taking her children with him.
 Al-Khatib departed shortly thereafter, wearing some of Alayed's clothing in an attempt to give the impression that she had left the property alive.
 On his return, he put her body in a suitcase, which was then transported in Muhanned's motorhome, and moved to an unknown burial site.

 After Al-Khatib had killed Alayed, he accessed her social media accounts and sent messages to her family pretending to be her and claiming to have moved to Turkey.
 Muhanned gave her mobile phone to an acquaintance who was travelling to Turkey and had them text her father from there to say that she was getting remarried.

 Friends raised concerns about Alayed's welfare when she failed to attend a meeting on 8 June, and this information was passed from Cleveland Police to Greater Manchester Police on 9 June.
 However, it was not until 2 July, and following a phone call from her uncle in Lebanon, that she was officially treated as a missing person.

 When questioned on 3 July 2013, Al-Khatib claimed that he had not seen Alayed for months and that he thought she was living in Turkey or Syria, but he was duly arrested on 4 July on suspicion of murder and, shortly thereafter, Muhanned contacted police and admitted that Alayed was dead.
 He claimed that her remains were buried near a layby along the A19 and Al-Khatib gave a similar version, stating that he had buried her near the A19 in Thirsk.
 The search for Alayed's remains encompassed a 19-mile stretch of the A19 and involved two police forces, teams from the Royal Engineers and RAF, along with specialist sniffer dogs, forensic botanists and archaeologists.
 The search was called off in September 2013, without success.

-North Yorkshire Police are currently (27/02/25) searching and excavating a piece of land just off a lay-by on the A19 in Thirsk, where they are almost certain they have found the remains of the deceased above.
-Formal identification still outstanding.
+In February 2025 North Yorkshire Police searched and excavated a piece of land just off a lay-by on the A19 in Thirsk, and were almost certain they found Rania Alayed's remains.
+Formal identification is still outstanding as of November 2025.